MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-resource-propagation.md

 The `ClusterResourcePlacement` API object is created in the hub cluster and is used to propagate resources to member clusters.
 It specifies the resources to propagate and the placement policy to use when you're selecting member clusters.
 This example demonstrates how to propagate a namespace to member clusters by using the `ClusterResourcePlacement` API object with a `PickAll` placement policy.

-For more information, see [Kubernetes resource placement from hub cluster to member clusters](./concepts-resource-propagation.md) and the [open-source Fleet documentation](https://github.com/Azure/fleet/blob/main/docs/concepts/ClusterResourcePlacement/README.md).
+For more information, see [Kubernetes resource placement from hub cluster to member clusters](./concepts-resource-propagation.md) and the [open-source Kubernetes Fleet documentation](https://github.com/Azure/fleet/blob/main/docs/concepts/ClusterResourcePlacement/README.md).

 ### [Azure CLI](#tab/azure-cli)